vportens/minishell/README.md

 }
 ```
 ## 2. Separation of words in commande_line
-Now you have got your list of commande_line, you need your list of words.
+Now you got your list of commande_line, you need your list of words.
 For that, use the quoting rules and separate your commande_line in a link list of words.
 ```
 struct token{